 Boost Immune System: Using echinacea as an immune system booster is probably the most common purpose of this herb.
 Echinacea can by a tricky one because it should be ingested before your dog gets sick, which means you should use it as soon as preliminary symptoms are noted.
 Because echinacea charges up the system, using it when your dog is sick is futile.
 This herb’s key function is to build a solid foundation, not to treat a full-fledged illness.

-Echinacea Tincture Dosage: Echinacea isn’t noted for having the best of tastes, so it’s best to use it in the form of a tincture.
+Echinacea Tincture Dosage for Dogs: Echinacea isn’t noted for having the best of tastes, so it’s best to use it in the form of a tincture.
 This can be mixed with your dog’s food.
 There are some prepared tinctures available at pet health food stores.
-Dosage will vary depending on your dog’s size, but conventional wisdom suggests about 12 to 25 drops about three times a day when signs of acute illness present themselves.
+The dosage will vary depending on your dog’s size, but conventional wisdom suggests about 12 to 25 drops about three times a day when signs of acute illness present themselves.

 Increase in T-cell Production: Echinacea is often used to treat things like kennel cough and even urinary tract infections.
 Because echinacea increases macrophage activation, your dog will get an increase in T-cell production that is quite remarkable.
 This, in turn, is what delivers the immune-boosting effects of echinacea for dogs.
 It also kicks up chemokine production, which helps improve the migration of immune cells to the infection site.